Upper Reading Room

 For more information, please see the History subject page.

-K.8 Collections of Belgian and French documents.
+K.8 Belgian and French history sources - Key series.

 The Upper Reading Room also houses collections on History of Science and these are classified using the Library of Congress classification scheme (shelfmarks of the form Hist Q 124.6 GUI).